breakdowns/slam-mirrorbot/README.md

 OR you can create service accounts to current project, no need to create new one.

-1. List your projests ids
+1. List your projects ids
 ```
 python3 gen_sa_accounts.py --list-projects
 ```
-2. Enable services automatically by this cmd
+2. Enable services automatically by this command
 ```
 python3 gen_sa_accounts.py --enable-services $PROJECTID
 ```
-3. Create sevice accounts to current project
+3. Create Sevice Accounts to current project
 ```
 python3 gen_sa_accounts.py --create-sas $PROJECTID
 ```
-4. Download sevice accounts as accounts folder
+4. Download Sevice Accounts as accounts folder
 ```
 python3 gen_sa_accounts.py --download-keys $PROJECTID
 ```
-If u want to add service accounts to google group so follow these steps also
+If you want to add Service Accounts to Google Group, follow these steps

 5. Mount accounts folder
 ```